-Note 5: Taxes Receivable and Allowance for Doubtful Accounts
+Note 5: Taxes Receivable and Allowance for Credit Losses

 Taxes receivable are city and county millage amounts and reimbursements due from the City of Jonesboro and Craighead County, Arkansas and do not bear interest.
 Assessing the collectability of accounts receivable requires management's judgement.
-Upon determination that a receivable is uncollectible, the receivable balance is written off to the allowance for doubtful accounts.
-Management did not record an allowance for doubtful accounts as of December 31, 2022 and 2021.
+Upon determination that a receivable is uncollectible, the receivable balance is written off to the allowance for credit losses.
+Management did not record an allowance for credit losses as of December 31, 2023 and 2022, due to the funding being distributed by the government.